-Big Brother has evolved in this gripping dystopian science fiction novel
+Big Brother has evolved in this gripping dystopian science fiction novel by Dorian keys

 How much of your life are you willing to surrender to live in a perfect world?
 Your family?
 Your friends?
 Your entire identity?